Katie Bell Flaunts Cleavage In Sexy Lingerie On Instagram

 She tagged an account called @nauvion, and their page so far only has one post of Katie in lingerie.

 Many of her fans took to the comments section to rave about her newest share.
-It’s gaining a lot of traction so far as it’s received over 22,400 likes in the first 15 minutes since it went live.
+It’s gaining a lot of traction, as it’s received over 22,400 likes in the first 15 minutes since it went live.

 “Can someone please get me some cold water?!
 The temperature is rising fast!
 GORGEOUS! @katiebellofficial,” raved a social media user.